calaldees/TeachProgramming/hackathon.md

     * on any platform (Plotly?
 Chart.js?)
 * bash ssh and understanding of commandline

+### Commentary

-The list is huge.
+The skills list is huge.
 This takes years to acquire the core skills to produce anything meaningful.
 You attendees need to at least know what most of these things are, even if they can't use them autonomously yet.
 If you run a hackathon and 90% of your attendees can't do this, it's going to be a very weak hackathon.
 I would say that 50% of your attendees needs to have the capacity to create even simple pieces of software autonomously in a massively constrained time period.